Addi3/Addie-s-TARDIS-Reimagined-Datapack-1.21/README.md

 -add upgrades; end upgrade, security upgrade, flight speed upgrade, show room names upgrade ....

--add some galifryan to the console
+-add some galifryan to the console  `Currently Working On`

--add quests > recived by phone calls on the door phone (NOT A PROMIS THAT THEY CAN HAPPEN)
+-add quests > recived by phone calls on the door phone (NOT A PROMIS THAT IT CAN HAPPEN)

 -add functionality to EOH (save each state as a strucute, use /place template at an armorstand to open/close)

--add advancements; when entering a tardis for the first time, when getting a key, when first taking off, when opening the EOH `Currently Working On`
+-add advancements; when entering a tardis for the first time, when getting a key, when first taking off, when opening the EOH (NOT A PROMIS THAT IT CAN HAPPEN)

--update console textures when indium updates to 1.21
+-update console textures when indium updates to 1.21  `Currently Working On`

 ------
 # ADDED